-Another option is to grow the cannabis plant, as you normally would but do not let it develop enough to produce seeds.
-Plant scientists indicate that when the plant gets fertilized and produces its seeds, it will produce a hormone that causes plant death.
-If you can avoid seed production, you avoid that hormone and let it grow the following year.
+Another option for treating your annual cannabis plant as a perennial is to grow it as you normally would, but prevent it from producing seeds.
+Plant scientists have found that when a cannabis plant is fertilized and produces seeds, it also produces a hormone that causes the plant to die.
+By avoiding seed production, you can prevent the release of this hormone and allow the plant to grow for another year.

 Anecdotal Evidence to Treating Cannabis as a Perennial

-There is plenty of anecdotal evidence online via forums and other accounts indicating that it is possible to treat cannabis as a perennial successfully.
-Doing so, however, will typically require additional effort.
-This anecdotal evidence typically applies to indoor plants, not outdoor ones, although there are exceptions.
+There is a significant amount of anecdotal evidence online from forums and other sources suggesting that it's possible to treat cannabis as a perennial successfully, although this may require additional effort.
+This evidence tends to be for indoor plants rather than outdoor ones, although there are exceptions.